ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

     gpio_controller     [ros2_control_demo_example_10/GPIOController] active
     forward_position_controller[forward_command_controller/ForwardCommandController] active

-5. If you get output from above you can subscribe to the ``gpio`` topic published by the *GPIO Controller* using ROS 2 CLI interface:
+5. If you get output from above you can subscribe to the ``/gpio_controller/inputs`` topic published by the *GPIO Controller* using ROS 2 CLI interface:

    .. code-block:: shell